dpayne/cli-visualizer/README.md

 	export COMPILER=g++-4.9
 	./install.sh

+### Arch Linux

+The Arch Linux install is much simpler since an AUR package exist for cli-visualizer

+	yaourt -S cli-visualizer

 ## MPD Setup
 The visualizer needs to use mpd's fifo output file to read in the audio stream.
 To do this, add the following lines to your mpd config file.